nus-cs3281/2019/students/ronakLakhotia/resume.md

 #### Autodesk Asia Pte Ltd: Software Development Intern (May 2018 - Nov 2018)

 - Developed a website with a scalable architecture to monitor various user analytics of the AutoCAD Mobile App.
-Was responsible for deployment and site reliability
+Was responsible for deployment and site reliability.
 - Implemented an automated alerting system using NodeJS APIs like Moment, NodeMailer and SlackBot.
 - Designed a pipeline to stream user crash reports onto the dashboard using the Microsoft Dev Center API, thereby helping the team monitor the app performance.
 - Technical learning included NodeJS, Express, HTML5, Bootstrap, writing RESTFul APIS to make server side HTTP requests.